Brisbane State High School: House structure

 Rather than being named after past students, the Houses are named in honour of army generals from the First World War.

-Allenby House – Blue – Named after Viscount Edmund Allenby (1861–1936).
-British field marshal notable for commanding the Egyptian Expeditionary Force in the conquest of Palestine and Syria during the First World War.

-Birdwood House – Red – Named after Field Marshal William Riddell Birdwood (1865–1951).
-British soldier who served in the Boer War and was known later on for providing overall command of the "Australian and New Zealand Army Corps" (ANZAC) throughout the battles of the Gallipoli Peninsula in the First World War.

-Glasgow House – Gold – Named after Major-General Sir William Glasgow (1876–1955), a senior Australian officer at Gallipoli in 1915 who went on to command the First A.I.F Division with distinction in battles on the Somme as well as the final offensive of August 1918.

-Monash House – Green – Named after General Sir John Monash (1865–1931).
-Served in the Gallipoli Campaign and later on in Flanders, commanding Australian forces at Messines Ridge, Passchendaele and in the battles of the Hindenburg Line.

 School Council

 Brisbane State High School has a School Council by reason of it being an Independent Public School, a class of school existing in Queensland.
 The Council monitors the school's progress in the implementation of its policies and assists the Principal in setting the school's strategic direction.
 Its members include representatives of the teaching staff, students, and the parents of students.

 Past Students' Association

 The Brisbane State High School Past Students' Association was formed in 1921, originally in two discrete entities as the Old Boys' and Old Girls' Associations.
 It now operates as an amalgamated body.
 The association's newsletter, Amicus, is mailed four times annually to all members.
 Contributions to projects geared towards promoting the tradition and spirit of the school are some of its primary functions.
-The current patron of the association is the school's eleventh principal, Mr Wade Haynes.
+The current patron of the association is the school's twelfth Executive Principal, Mr Greg Pierce.